 LSA is a business-oriented agency, and contrary to most national space agencies, will not directly develop its own space missions, but will focus on business development and creation of economic value and jobs, as well as facilitate access to ESA programs for national stakeholders.
-With the 2020-2024 National Action Plan for Space Science and Technology, Luxembourg contributes to compulsory and optional ESA programs for up to €130.51 million, in addition to its own national program budget of €80 million [48].
+With the 2020-2024 National Action Plan for Space Science and Technology, Luxembourg contributes to compulsory and optional ESA programs for up to €130.51 million, in addition to its own national program budget of €80 million [53].
+In October 2021, ESRIC launches the first global start-up support program dedicated to space resources [59] and have started a collaboration with Airbus Defence and Space on lunar resources extraction technologies.
+[60]